miceno/ProtoJson/examples/README.md

 FAQ
 ===

-What is the difference of JsoncFormat vs. JsoneFormat?
+What is the difference of ProtoJson vs. ProtoJsonIndexed?

-JsoncFormat is version 1 of TID Protocol Buffer JSON serialization.
+ProtoJson is version 1 of TID Protocol Buffer JSON serialization.
-JsoneFormat is version 2 of TID Protocol Buffer JSON serialization.
+ProtoJsonIndexed is version 2 of TID Protocol Buffer JSON serialization.

-What does the "c" in JsoncFormat mean?

-The "c" stands for "compact".
-It produces a more compact text representation than the standard JSON object notation.

-What does the "e" in JsoneFormat mean?
+What does the "indexed" in ProtoJsonIndexed mean?

-The "e" stands for "enhanced".
-It produces a JSON compact representation of a Protocol Buffers message by using JSON lists of elements instead of JSON objects.
+The "indexed" version means we use a compact representation of the tag numbers included in a message.